ORGAN DONATION - "To Remember Me"

 Robert Noel Test (1926-1994)

-The day will come when my body will lie upon a white sheet neatly tucked under four corners of a mattress located in a hospital; busily occupied with the living and the dying.
 At a certain moment a doctor will determine that my brain has ceased to function and that, for all intents and purposes, my life has stopped.

 Give my heart to a person whose own heart has caused nothing but endless days of pain.

-Give my blood to the teenager who was pulled from the wreckage of his car, so that he might live to see his grandchildren play.
+Give my blood to the teenager who has been pulled from the wreckage of his car, so that he might live to see his grandchildren play.

 Take my bones, every muscle, every fiber and nerve in my body and find a way to make a crippled child walk.

-Take my cells, if necessary, and let them grow so that, someday a speechless boy will shout at the crack of a bat and a deaf girl will hear the sound of rain against her window.
+Explore every corner of my brain.
+Take my cells, if necessary, and let them grow so that someday a speechless boy will shout at the crack of a bat and a deaf girl will hear the sound of rain against her windows.

 Burn what is left of me and scatter the ashes to the winds to help the flowers grow.

+Give my sins to the devil.
+Give my soul to God.
 If, by chance, you wish to remember me, do it with a kind deed or word to someone who needs you.
+If you do all I have asked, I will live forever.

 Divider